NWSL Draft 2021: Players, prospects and order for clubs | Goal.com

 Nonetheless, the positive is that players will not have to choose between playing their final college season and registering for the draft, a dilemma which would likely have deterred some.

-Macario announced last week that she will forego her final year with Stanford and turn professional, but reports say there is also interest in her from Europe, so it may be that the next chapter of her career is not in the NWSL.
+However, Macario announced last week that she would forego her final year at Stanford and turn professional, then signed for Lyon earlier this week.
+It's a move that deals a huge blow to not only Louisville, but the whole NWSL.

-Should the 21-year-old choose to move across the Atlantic, USWNT international Emily Fox could be chosen as the No.1 pick by Louisville.
+With the 21-year-old choosing to move across the Atlantic, USWNT international Emily Fox could be chosen as the No.1 pick.
 The defender already has three caps at senior level, making her debut back in November 2018 when she was just 20 years old.

 Fox has spent the last four years as part of the North Carolina Tar Heels, who reached the College Cup final in 2018 and 2019.